motiondeveloper/adobe-script-starter/README.md

 # Adobe Scripting Setup

-Basic setup for writing Adobe `.jsx` scripts in TypeScript with compilation to ES3 and bundling.
+A basic setup for writing Adobe `.jsx` scripts in TypeScript with compilation to ES3 and bundling.
+This project aims to be a simple and understandable setup for writing quick scripts.

 ## Commands